JoshOrndorff/recipes/text/3-entrees/storage-api/map-set.md

 }
 ```

-When we do successfully add a new member, we also manually update the size of the set.
+When we successfully add a new member, we also manually update the size of the set.

 ## Removing a Member

-Removing a member is entirely straightforward.
+Removing a member is straightforward.
 We begin by looking for the caller in the list.
 If
-the caller is not present, there is no work to be done.
+not present, there is no work to be done.
 If the caller is present, we simply remove
-her and update the size of the set.
+them and update the size of the set.

 ```rust, ignore
 fn remove_member(origin) -> DispatchResult {